*NATIVE ENGLISH SPEAKING AU PAIR/AU PAIR PLUS AVAILABLE FOR UP TO 3 MONTHS: £410. AVAILABLE FOR 4-5 MONTHS £510, 6-8 MONTHS £650, 9 MONTHS PLUS £750.

 It is the obligation of the Client to immediately inform the Agency when a Candidate is introduced by the Agency who has already been introduced by a third party.
 If the Client does not so inform the Agency then it will be presumed that the introduction has been made by the Agency and the relevant agency fee will become payable.

-Au pairs introduced by the Agency must not be asked to divulge contact details of any friends or acquaintances who may also be seeking au pair positions in the UK through Millennium Au Pairs & its network of overseas partners.
+Au pairs introduced by the Agency must not be asked to divulge contact details of any friends or acquaintances who may also be seeking or planning to seek au pair positions in the UK through Millennium Au Pairs & its network of overseas partners.
 Should a family obtain contact details of one of our registered au pairs or an au pair with the intention of registering in this manner, they will be liable for the full introduction fee.

 The Client shall notify The Agency either verbally or in writing immediately a candidate introduced or supplied by the Agency, is engaged by the Client.
 As a result of such engagement, the Client agrees to pay an introduction fee in accordance with the Agency Scale of Fees (see above) upon confirmation of placement (verbally or in writing).The Client shall not encourage a candidate to start/arrange travel prior to the full agency fee being paid.